 After playing hooky one day in the seventh grade to read Gone With the Wind, Karen White knew she wanted to be a writer—or become Scarlett O'Hara.
 In spite of these aspirations, Karen pursued a degree in business and graduated cum laude with a BS in Management from Tulane University.
 Ten years later, after leaving the business world, she fulfilled her dream of becoming a writer and wrote her first book.
 In the Shadow of the Moon was published in August, 2000.
-This book was nominated for the prestigious RITA award in 2001 in two separate categories.
-Her books have since been nominated for numerous national contests including three more RITAs, has twice been a finalist for the SIBA (Southeastern Booksellers Alliance) Fiction Book of the Year, and has twice won the National Readers’ Choice Award for Learning to Breathe and On Folly Beach.
+Her books have since been nominated for numerous national contests including the SIBA (Southeastern Booksellers Alliance) Fiction Book of the Year, and has twice won the National Readers’ Choice Award.

 Karen currently writes what she refers to as ‘grit lit’—southern women’s fiction—and has also expanded her horizons into writing a bestselling mystery series set in Charleston, South Carolina.
 Her nineteenth novel, The Sound of Glass, will be published in May 2015 by New American Library, a division of PenguinRandomHouse Publishing Group.

 Karen hails from a long line of Southerners but spent most of her growing up years in London, England and is a graduate of the American School in London.
 When not writing, she spends her time reading, scrapbooking, playing piano, and avoiding cooking.
 She currently lives near Atlanta, Georgia with her husband and two children, and a spoiled Havanese dog (who appears in several of her books), Quincy.